Spinning Q-balls in Abelian Gauge Theories with positive potentials: existence and non existence: Preliminary setting

 \subsection{Functional approach}

 We shall follow the functional approach of \cite{BF}, with minor changes in some parts.
-Anyway, our main Theorem \ref{main} has been proved thanks to completely new results (see Lemma \ref{inf0} and Proposition \ref{lemma17}), which let us avoid any bound on $q$, as in \cite{BF}.
+Anyway, our main Theorem \ref{main} has been proved thanks to completely new results (see Lemma \ref{inf0} and Proposition \ref{lemma17}), which let us avoid any bound on $q$, differently from \cite{BF}.

 First, we denote by $L^p\equiv L^p(\R^3)$ ($1\leq p<+\infty$) the usual Lebesgue space endowed with the norm

 We also recall the continuous embeddings